SERTA Workshop March 2018

 We had an excellent day thanks to Maureen’s teaching, Calum’s sympathetic and uplifting playing and the superb organisation by Jane Rose and the SERTA committee.
 When the end of the workshop came, there was a certain degree of sadness that it was over all too soon and there was so much more we wanted to find out – when are you coming back Maureen?

-(A full list of Derek’s dances have been uploaded to our SERTA website and copies of his books, The Carnforth Collection, are available from Maureen.)
+(A full list of Derek’s dances is available HERE and copies of his books, The Carnforth Collection, are available from Maureen.)